 Ideally answer these once you’ve reviewed Authentic Leadership and before you read the rest of this post.

 Who are you a leader to/for in all of the areas of your life?

-- What would those people say about you?
+What would those people say about you?
 (How would they describe you?)

 What do you stand for as a person and a leader?

-- What’s your vision for your own personal and professional success?
+What’s your vision for your own personal and professional success?

-- Where do they overlap?
+Where do they overlap?

-- How do you actively communicate your vision?
+How do you actively communicate your vision?

-- What do you need to address as a result of thinking about these questions?
+What do you need to address as a result of thinking about these questions?

+There is no substitute for one-2-one coaching when it comes to self-improvement and raising your self-awareness, but by thinking into your results in answering these questions you will be doing more than grasping the concept here.
+You will be contextualising it in your own experience and raising your self-awareness around a critically important topic for anyone who has ambitions to be truly effective in their leadership.
+Warren Bennis is a well-respected and renowned American psychologist and leadership consultant.
+He is quoted as saying “The first basic ingredient of leadership is a guiding vision.
+The leader has a clear idea of what he/she wants to do – professionally and personally – and has the strength to persist in the face of setbacks even failures.”
 Of course, the strength to persist comes from the surety of self.
 Getting coached around you values and strengths is the easiest and quickest way to get that clarity and confidence.
 It allows you identify with your true self and put your best foot forward.
 And a guiding vision is essential, one that is shared by those following it.
 What is your favoured approach to communicate a guiding vision?

 The ‘HOW’ of Leadership